José Cruz Jr.

-José Luis Cruz Jr. (born April 19, 1974), is a Puerto Rican baseball coach and former outfielder, who is the current head baseball coach for the Rice Owls.
-He played college baseball at Rice University from 1992 to 1995 and played in Major League Baseball (MLB) for 12 seasons from 1997 to 2008.
-In 2021, he returned to his alma mater, Rice.
+José Luis Cruz Jr. (born April 19, 1974), is a Puerto Rican former professional baseball outfielder and coach.
+He played college baseball for the Rice Owls from 1992 to 1995 and played in Major League Baseball (MLB) for 12 seasons from 1997 to 2008.
+From 2022 to 2025 he was the head baseball coach of Rice.

 Cruz was born in Arroyo, Puerto Rico.
 His father José Cruz was a baseball player and coach, and the family lived in Texas.
 He attended high school in Bellaire, Texas, when his father was a member of the Houston Astros.
-After graduation from Bellaire, Cruz enrolled at Rice University and played baseball for the Owls, starting for four seasons.
+After graduation from Bellaire, Cruz enrolled at Rice University and played baseball for the Owls, starting for three seasons prior to being selected in the first round of the 1995 draft.

 The Seattle Mariners selected Cruz in the first round of the 1995 Major League Baseball draft.
-He played 12 years as an outfielder in the MLB, with Seattle in 1997, the Toronto Blue Jays from 1997 to 2002, the San Francisco Giants in 2003, the Tampa Bay Devil Rays in 2004, the Arizona Diamondbacks in 2005, the Boston Red Sox in 2005, the Los Angeles Dodgers from 2005 to 2006, the San Diego Padres in 2007 and the Houston Astros in 2008.
+He played 12 years as an outfielder in MLB, with Seattle in 1997, the Toronto Blue Jays from 1997 to 2002, the San Francisco Giants in 2003, the Tampa Bay Devil Rays in 2004, the Arizona Diamondbacks in 2005, the Boston Red Sox in 2005, the Los Angeles Dodgers from 2005 to 2006, the San Diego Padres in 2007 and the Houston Astros in 2008.

 In 2021, Cruz was named the assistant hitting coach of the Detroit Tigers, but he left the position on June 12 to accept the head coaching job at Rice University.
 He is the son of former major league outfielder and Houston Astros first base coach José Cruz, and the nephew of former big leaguers Héctor and Tommy Cruz.